Curvature pinching of asymptotically conical gradient expanding Ricci solitons: Introduction

+where $W^{\pm}$ denote the self-dual and anti-self-dual part of the Weyl tensor, and $\mathring{Rc}$ the traceless Ricci part.
+It turns out that $(M^4,g)$ has PIC (half-PIC) if and only if $A$ and $C$ ($A$ or $C$) are 2-positive \cite{Ha:97}; see Section \ref{subsec:pic} for more details.

-\begin{thm} Let $(M^4,g,f)$ be a $4$-dimensional non-compact asymptotically conical gradient expanding Ricci soliton with half positive isotropic curvature.
-If the asymptotic cone has positive scalar curvature and satisfies either $A \geq 0$ or $C \geq 0$, then $(M^4,g,f)$ has either $A > 0$ or $C > 0$. \end{thm}
+\begin{thm} Let $(M^4,g,f)$ be a $4$-dimensional non-compact asymptotically conical gradient expanding Ricci soliton with half-positive isotropic curvature (half-weakly PIC).
+If the asymptotic cone has positive scalar curvature and satisfies either $A \geq 0$ or $C \geq 0$, then $(M^4,g,f)$ has $A > 0$ ($A\ge 0$) or $C > 0$ ($C\ge 0$). \end{thm}

-\begin{thm} Let $(M^4,g,f)$ be a $4$-dimensional non-compact asymptotically conical gradient expanding Ricci soliton with positive isotropic curvature.
-If the asymptotic cone has positive scalar curvature, then the Ricci curvature of $(M^4,g,f)$ is $2$-positive. \end{thm}
+\begin{thm} Let $(M^4,g,f)$ be a $4$-dimensional non-compact asymptotically conical gradient expanding Ricci soliton with positive isotropic curvature (weakly PIC).
+If the asymptotic cone has positive scalar curvature, then the Ricci curvature of $(M^4,g,f)$ is $2$-positive ($2$-nonnegative), and $|Rm| \leq 2R$. \end{thm}